 The first legislative elections in Cuba since 1958 took place with the indirect participation people who had voted in October 10 (with runoffs on October 17) for the members of Cuba's 169 municipal assemblies.
 Of more than 30,000 candidates, the 10,725 who had been selected as municipal legislators then chose the 469 deputies of the National Assembly of People's Power (Asamblea Nacional del Poder Popular).

-In Paris, in the night from 1 to 2 November, a bomb destroyed the house of Jean-Marie Le Pen, leader of the Front National.
-The violent explosion caused serious material damage, but only six light injuries; Le Pen and his family remain unharmed (French newspapers speak of the Miracle of All Saints).
-The perpetrators of the attack are still now unknown.[6]
+In Paris, a bomb destroyed the house of Jean-Marie Le Pen, leader of the Front National.
+Although six people were slightly injured, Le Pen and his family were unharmed.
+The perpetrators of the attack were never identified.[6]

 Kris Kaspersky (pen name for Nikolay Likhachev), Russian computer hacker; in Uspenskoye, RSFSR, Soviet Union (killed in skydiving accident, 2017)